 Pere studied in the University of Edinburgh, has a master’s degree on Education, speaks 4 languages and teaches on our Very Young Learners course.
 He has taught English to children, teens and adults for over 13 years specializing in young learners in several different schools in the Barcelona area.
 He is the coordinator for Young Learners in ICCIC, runs many teacher training courses for the Generalitat de Catalunya and has also co-authored 4 books for primary students published by Mosquito Books BCN.

-Roger works at IH Barcelona.
-He has been a teacher, teacher trainer and educational manager for over thirty years, and has worked in many parts of the world.
-He is particularly interested in Ancient and Medieval History (yes, there is a life outside ELT!).
+Roger works at International House Barcelona.
+He has been a Teacher, Teacher Trainer and Educational Manager for over thirty years, and has worked in many parts of the world.
+He is particularly interested in the rationale underlying common classroom and Teacher Training practices.